Benefits of a Small Recovery Center

 The closeness of smaller recovery centers can feel more like a home and less like a facility.
 Larger recovery centers tend to feel a lot more like hospitals.
 Smaller recovery centers can focus more on comfort while you are going through extended withdrawal after detox.

+One of the main benefits of a small recovery center is the opportunity to form real connections.
+You are not just another face in the crowd but someone others come to know and care about.
 Getting to know people can also mean getting a chance to make lifelong friends, letting you expand your recovery network.
-You will not just be another face, but an entire individual that people will be happy to see and get to know.
+You will not just be another face but an entire individual that people will be happy to see and get to know.

 You Won't Slip Through the Cracks